 Somerset County's Thomas latest Pennsylvania DA to face legal issues

 Sep.
-23—WINDBER, Pa. — The case of former Bradford County District Attorney Chad Salsman might provide a template for at least part of what happens concerning Somerset County District Attorney Jeffrey Lynn Thomas, who has been arrested and arraigned on a rape charge.
+24—WINDBER, Pa. — The case of former Bradford County District Attorney Chad Salsman might provide a template for at least part of what happens in the case of Somerset County District Attorney Jeffrey Lynn Thomas, who has been arrested and arraigned on a rape charge.

-In early February, Salsman was charged with sexually assaulting women who were his clients when he worked in private practice.
+Salsman was charged in early February with sexually assaulting women who had been his clients when he worked in private practice.
 The Supreme Court of Pennsylvania temporarily suspended his law license a few weeks later, on March 25.
-Salsman pleaded guilty to intimidation, promoting prostitution and obstruction of justice and resigned as district attorney on May 7.
+He pleaded guilty to intimidation, promoting prostitution and obstruction of justice and resigned as district attorney on May 7.

-Along with a rape allegation, Thomas also faces counts of indecent assault, strangulation, simple assault and criminal trespass that were filed on Wednesday, following an investigation by the Pennsylvania State Police and partner law-enforcement agencies.
+Along with a rape charge, Thomas also faces counts of indecent assault, strangulation, simple assault and criminal trespass that were filed on Wednesday, following an investigation by the Pennsylvania State Police and partner law enforcement agencies.

 An investigation could be conducted by the Disciplinary Board of the Supreme Court of Pennsylvania, which did not respond Thursday to a request for an interview.